pranshugaba/hugo-website/content/posts/moving-from-hugo-to-nuxt/index.md

 The theme has a lot of useful features, but I found it quite opinionated.
 I found several websites using this theme, and they all looked more or less the same.
 I could customise my site by overriding the template files, but this was  not a pleasant experience.

-When I wanted to modify the theme, I would have to override the templates, and in some cases rewrite them completely.
+When I wanted to modify the theme, I had to override the theme templates, and in some cases rewrite them completely.
 This would often cause unintended effects.
-The site was difficult to maintain, and even more to add new features, and I always felt that I had hacked it together and it could break with an update to Hugo or the theme.
+The site was difficult to maintain, and even more to add new features.
+I always felt that I had hacked it together and it could break with an update to Hugo or the theme.

-I wanted to create a theme from scratch, and I realized that frameworks such as React and Vue have a much larger scope for customisation.
+I wanted to create a theme from scratch, and I realized that there is much bigger scope for customisation if I use frameworks such as React or Vue.

-There are _a lot_ of static site generators out there.
-In the end, I tried out Gridsome, Next.js, and Nuxt.js.
+There are a lot of static site generators based on these frameworks.
+I tried out Gridsome, Next.js, and Nuxt.js.

 ### Gridsome

-I tried out Gridsome first because it was more oriented towards static sites.
-I learnt GraphQL, which is required to parse the markdown files.
-I found the syntax quite verbose.
+I tried Gridsome first.
+It is based on Vue.js.
+I was impressed with the speed that links opened with.
+I was able to access data from my markdown files using GraphQL.
+I had never used GraphQL before, and I enjoyed learning it.

 ### Next.js

 Next, I tried out Next.js which uses React.
 I was surprised to see how easily I could pickup React since I knew Vue.
-It wasn't easy parsing markdown files.
+Next.js has a great tutorial that teaches you Next.js by building a basic blog site.
+While I loved the tutorial, I didn't like much code I had to write to read my Markdown files.
 I had to use a third-party plugin `next-mdx-remote` which didn't work very well with NextLinks.

 ### Nuxt.js